vmware-archive/usb-login-scripts/README.md

    `--noeject` or `-E` to the command)

 As with typical UNIX commands, you can chain short-form arguments.
-For example, `load -KL` will disable key loading and logging in to Chrome.
+For example, `load -KE` will disable key loading and ejecting the drive.

-Note that all stages except update will run by default.
+Note that all stages except update and Chrome login will run by default.
 You can disable stages using capital letters, or focus stages using lowercase letters (e.g. `load -k` will *only* load the SSH key, or `load -ke` will load the SSH key and eject).

 If anything goes wrong, simply kill with Ctrl+C.